-• Public-to-Public Cooperation
+Public-to-Public Cooperation

-Public-to-public cooperation is a useful exemption from the application of Directive 2014/24/EU on public procurement, which can be used by collaborating research institutions to provide services.
-It is mostly relevant for research facilities that fall under the definition of a 'contracting authority' within the meaning of Directive 2014/24/EU, as it allows them to enter into such an arrangement without the need to incur the additional administrative burden and costs associated with the conduct of a competitive tender process.
+Public-to-public cooperation is a potentially relevant exemption from the application of Directive 2014/24/EU on public procurement, which can be considered by collaborating research institutions to provide services.
+It is only relevant for research facilities that fall under the definition of a 'contracting authority' within the meaning of Directive 2014/24/EU, as it allows them to enter into such an arrangement without the need to incur the additional administrative burden and costs associated with the conduct of a competitive tender process.
+They do however need to follow an additional process to assess if they meet all the criteria that allows them to use the exemption.

-EOSC governance should develop guidelines and promote this scheme as one of the available options to maximise cross-border interoperation with cost reimbursement among public institutions.
+EOSC governance should develop guidelines and include this scheme as one of the available options to maximise cross-border interoperation with cost reimbursement among public institutions.